-Completion rate (attempted class hours) required short-term certificate (24-29 credit hours) students
+Completion rate (attempted class hours) required short-term certificate (24-29 credit hours) students timeframe is 96 attempted credit hours.
+Please review the appropriate College Catalog for the normal length of time as each program varies.

 - If the student has attempted 0-12... hours they must maintain a 58% completion rate. - If the student has attempted 13 or more... hours they must maintain a 67% completion rate.